 Imagine if you spent your entire life alone, locked in a big room.
 You had food, water, a warm cosy bed and once a day you were let out for 30 minutes to run around, but that was all.
 You had no friends, no toys, no TV, no books, no phone, no internet.
 What would or could you do for the rest of the day?
 How do you think you would feel?

 Most people would experience loneliness, boredom, frustration, sadness, anger and depression.
 Animals are likely to feel the same way too.
-Pet owners must meet their animal’s environmental and behavioural needs – this includes providing mental and physical enrichment.
+Animal guardians must meet their companion animal’s environmental and behavioural needs – this includes providing mental and physical enrichment.

 Animal enrichment is about designing and creating interesting enclosures, and providing activities that create a more stimulating environment for an animal and enable them to express as many of their natural behaviours such as exploration, foraging, locomotion, social interaction, manipulating objects or simply playing, as often as they choose.